A young man stares in confusion at a credit card statement.

 3. Read your card’s terms and conditions to understand what finance charges you may incur and how your credit issuer calculates each fee.

 When scanning your credit card statement, you may spot various fees.
-Any fee a card issuer charges a cardmember is considered a finance charge.
+Any fee a card issuer charges a cardmember is a finance charge.
 According to the Consumer Financial Protection Bureau, a finance charge is the cost of consumer credit as a dollar amount.
 Finance charges can differ from one credit card issuer to the next and can vary based on the type of credit card you have and how you use it.
-Let’s look at the different kinds of finance charges and what you should know about each one.

 What are the different kinds of finance charges on a credit card?